Wells Fargo to shift EU hub to Paris in Brexit plan

 Companies from across the EU use London for currency trading, derivatives and managing investment funds.

-Some EU policymakers want parts of these activities shifted to the continent after Brexit to avoid relying on what will then be a foreign financial center.
+Some EU policymakers want parts of these activities shifted to the continent after Brexit to avoid relying on what will then be a foreign financial centre.

 Wells Fargo said it will make more announcements on its Brexit strategy in the near future.